Reviews

 • Can hold their investments for several years

-Other art investment platforms that investors might consider include Yieldstreet, Artspace, and Otis.
+Other art investment platforms investors might consider include Yieldstreet, Artspace, and Otis.

 What does Masterworks Cost?

-Masterworks charges two fees in its fee structure.
-The first is its 1.5% annual management fee which is calculated from your total account value.
+Masterworks charges two fees in its structure.
+The first is a 1.5% annual management fee calculated from your total account value.

-This annual fee is charged every year and reduces the number of shares you own.
+This annual fee is charged yearly and reduces the number of shares you own.
 There’s no option to pay cash for the management fee.

-The other fee that Masterwork charges is a fee for when a piece of artwork sells.
+The other fee Masterworks charges applies when artwork sells.
 Masterworks must hold the fine art for three to ten years for a gain.
-It charges 20% of the profits.
+It charges 20% of profits.

-These Masterworks fees help it offset its costs which include managing artwork, insurance, appraisals, and SEC regulatory fees.
+These Masterworks fees help offset costs including artwork management, insurance, appraisals, and SEC regulatory fees.

 There are no transaction fees.
-Buying shares of fine art or selling it on the secondary market to another investor will not incur fees.
+Buying fine art shares or selling on the secondary market to another investor incurs no fees.

 Masterworks Pros and Cons